immcantation/presto/docs/workflows/Stern2014_Workflow.rst

 on a 64-core system with 2.3GHz AMD Opteron(TM) 6276 processors and
 512GB of RAM, with memory usage measured at peak utilization.
-The data set contained 1,723,558 x 2 raw reads, and required matching of 1 constant region primer, 45 V-segment primers, and averaged 24.3 reads per UMI.
+The data set contained 1,723,558 x 2 raw reads, and required matching of 1 C-region primer, 45 V-segment primers, and averaged 24.3 reads per UMI.

 .. csv-table::